CampaignChain/campaignchain-docs/ce/index.rst

-CampaignChain Open Edition
+CampaignChain Community Edition
 ==========================

-The CampaignChain Open Edition is available under an Open Source license on GitHub.
+The CampaignChain Community Edition is available under an Open Source license on GitHub.
 It is the first open-source platform for marketing integration.

 Developers